As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Honestly, it isn’t very likely to find gold in any backyard.
 However, it is not impossible and depends on the area.
 When there are gold mines in your area, there is a better chance that your erf or backyard may contain gold.

 In addition, if you stay near a river or lake, you cannot rule out the possibility.
-If none of the above is true, your digging for gold chances remains slim.
+If none of the above is true, your chances of digging for gold remain slim.

 In addition, you typically would have to process one ton of dirt or rock for one oz of gold, which will earn you only a few dollars.

 The gold originates from the earth’s crust, comes to the surface via magma outbursts, settles within certain rock formations, or ends up in riverbeds via erosion and sedimentation.
-So, don’t dream and expect to become a millionaire with this concept, it could still be worth your while.
+So, don’t dream and expect to become a millionaire with this concept; it could still be worthwhile.

 Okay, enough of the negativity.
-To be more optimistic about finding gold in your backyard, you should be in Alaska, California, Washington State, or Oregon, for example.
+To be more optimistic about finding gold in your backyard, you should be in Alaska, California, Washington State, or Oregon.

 There is no guarantee, but it is more likely than in any other area.
 You will find it best to prospect for gold in streams or riverbeds.
 Even then, we are talking of small amounts.

-TIP: If you are interested in checking out the best sluice box for gold panning you can find it by clicking here (Amazon link).
+TIP: If you are interested in checking out the best sluice box for gold panning, you can find it here (Amazon link).

 Is There Gold In Backyard Dirt?